python/devguide/security/policy.rst

 The Python and pip projects are scoped under the `Python Software Foundation CVE Numbering Authority <CNA>`__ (CNA).
-This means you must submit all security vulnerability reports to the PSRT to receive a CVE ID for Python or pip.
+This means you must submit all security vulnerability reports to the PSRT for a CVE ID to be issued for Python or pip.
 To reach the PSF
 CNA contact directly, send an email to
 `cna@python.org <mailto:cna@python.org>`__.